-License <section-header><section-header></section-header></section-header> Copyright © 2009 Ciaran McHale.
-Permission is hereby granted, free of charge, to any person obtaining a copy of this training course and associated documentation files (the "Training Course"), to deal in the Training Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Training Course, and to permit persons to whom the Training Course is furnished to do so, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Training Course.
-THE TRAINING COURSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOS AND NONINFRINGEMENT.
+License Copyright © 2009 Ciaran McHale.
+Bell-curve Model's Insight into Crowd Psychology Permission is hereby granted, free of charge, to any person obtaining a copy of this training course and associated documentation files (the "Training Course"), to deal in the Training Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Training Course, and to permit persons to whom the Training Course is furnished to do so, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Training Course.
+THE TRAINING COURSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE TRAINING COURSE OR THE USE OR OTHER DEALINGS IN THE TRAINING COURSE.
 CiaranMcHale.com The globe logo is from www.mapAbility.com.
 Used with permission.
-Complexity explained simply 1 Bell-curve Model's Insight into Crowd Psychology Crowd psychology Explanation offered by the bell curve model A crowd acts differently to the individuals in the crowd Participants in a crowd are a skewed representation of societ Example: An angry mob might kill a person But most individuals in the mob do not intend for that to happen Perhaps they just want to shout their disapproval of something Has unvoiced Makes anti-X anti-X thoughts comments to friends Neutral Verbal Crowd psychology is typically viewed as being mysterious: There are several competing psychological theories None seem entirely convincing or understandable to a lay person Has X friends Example: Convergence theory: States: people who wish to act in a certain way come together to form crowds Pro-X activist Anti-X Example: Convergence theory:States: people who wish to act in a certain way come together to Pro-X violence

-Chapter 33: Bell-curve Model's Insight into Crowd Psychology
+Complexity explained simply 1 Bell-curve Model's Insight into Crowd Psychology 2 Crowd psychology Explanation offered by the bell curve model A crowd acts differently to the individuals in the crowd Participants in a crowd are a skewed representation of society Example: An angry mob might kill a person But most individuals in the mob do not intend for that to happen Perhaps they just want to shout their disapproval of something Crowd psychology is typically viewed as being mysterious: There are several competing psychological theories None seem entirely convincing or understandable to a lay person Example: Convergence theory: States: people who wish to act in a certain way come together to form crowds But most individuals in a mob do not intend to do harm Has unvoiced anti-X comments to friends Neutral Verbal abuse of X Has X friends Pro-X activist Anti-X murder Bell-curve Model's Insight into Crowd Psychology 3 Bell-curve Model's Insight into Crowd Psychology 4